 Breakfast and check-out.

-Check in to the hotel and enjoy the evening in this charming town.
+Check into the hotel and enjoy the evening in this charming town.

 Overnight: Veliko Tarnovo